Products

 Educational Materials:

-• Patient guide downloads: Detailed guides on Wilson's disease, copper chelation therapy, dietary management, and living with Wilson's disease are available through the Wilson Disease Association at www.wilsonsdisease.org and NORD at www.rarediseases.org.
+• Patient guide downloads: Detailed guides available through the Wilson Disease Association at www.wilsonsdisease.org and NORD at www.rarediseases.org.
 Product information for Trilawil is also available at www.laurusrarediseases.com/trilawil-healthcare.html

 • Webinars and support groups: The Wilson Disease Association hosts patient webinars, annual family conferences, and peer support groups.
 Visit www.wilsonsdisease.org/events for upcoming events.
 In India, ORDI (www.ordi.in) and Global Genes (www.globalgenes.org) also host rare disease patient education and community support events.